 - Valid email address

 There are three options to complete the training:

-- You can choose to do this on your own, registering online, and completing the three courses required.
+- You can choose to do this on your own, registering online, and completing the four courses required.

 - If you are enrolled in a class at school that has safety as part of the curriculum (e.g. Energy & Mines 30 or a Career and Work Experience Course), you can ask your teacher to participate in the Curriculum Fitted option to involve your whole class.

 - If you really want to bring this training to your school, and include a hands-on component like Fall Protection or First Aid, talk to your guidance counselor, favourite teacher or principal about our Hosted Groups format.
 Your school, or a local organization can host the training over two days.